Steel Magnolias (play)

 Steel Magnolias is a stage play by American writer Robert Harling, based on his experience with his sister's death.
 The play is a comedy-drama about the bond among a group of Southern women in northwest Louisiana.

 The title suggests the "female characters are as delicate as magnolias but as tough as steel".
 The magnolia specifically references a magnolia tree they are arguing about at the beginning.

 Synopsis

-Set in the fictional northwestern Louisiana parish of Chinquapin, the play opens at Truvy's in-home beauty parlor where a group of women regularly gather.
-They discuss Shelby's upcoming wedding to her fiancé, Jackson.
-The plot covers events over the next three years relating to Shelby's Type 1 diabetes, and with how the women cope with their conflicts, while remaining friends: Shelby's decision to have a child despite jeopardizing her health, Clairee's friendship with the curmudgeon Ouiser; Annelle's transformation from a shy, anxious newcomer in town to a good-time girl then repentant revival-tent Christian; and Truvy's relationships with the men in her family.
-Although the main storyline involves Shelby, her mother M'Lynn, and Shelby's medical battles, the group's underlying friendship is prominent throughout the drama.
+The entire play takes place in the late 1980s, at Truvy's in-home beauty parlor in the fictional northwestern Louisiana parish of Chinquapin, where a group of women regularly gather.